MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 #### Cumulative one-way network latency

 Measurement uncertainty and "noise" creeps in as network latency increases.
 As such, it is imperative that a network latency be within a reasonable boundary.
-The specific requirements are dependent on your target accuracy and are outlined in the [Windows Time Service support boundary for high-accuracy environments](support-boundary.md) article.
+The specific requirements are dependent on your target accuracy and are outlined in the [Support boundary to configure the Windows Time service for high-accuracy environments](support-boundary.md) article.

 To calculate the cumulative one-way network latency, add the individual one-way delays between pairs of NTP client-server nodes in the time topology, starting with the target and ending at the high-accuracy stratum 1 time source.